inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 This showcase demonstrates the Virtual Local Area Network (VLAN) support of INET's modular Ethernet model.

-**V1** Ethernet VLANs are physical Ethernet networks separated into virtual networks at the data link layer, so that virtual LANs behave as if they were physically separate LANs.
+.. **V1** Ethernet VLANs are physical Ethernet networks separated into virtual networks at the data link layer, so that virtual LANs behave as if they were physically separate LANs.

-**V2** Physical Ethernet networks can be separated into virtual networks at the data link layer, so that these virtual LANs behave as if they were physically separate LANs.
+A physical Ethernet network can be separated into virtual networks at the data link layer, so that these virtual LANs behave as if they were physically separate networks.

 ..
 The Model